 Spider Solitaire is a popular card game played around the world.
-It's a complex game that requires good problem-solving skills to master.
-However, if one is not into hard thinking and just wants to be relax and be entertained, the game can be played at an easy level.
+It's a complex game that requires problem-solving skills to master.
+However, if one is not into hard thinking and just wants to relax and be entertained, the game can be played at an easy level.

 The game is played with two 52-card decks of standard playing cards.
 There are three different levels of difficulty.
 The Beginner level is played with only 1 suit and is relatively easy to beat.
 The Advanced level is played with all 4 suits and is rather difficult to beat.
 Most prefer the Intermediate level, which is played with 2 suits.

 This version is meant for the intermediate player.
 It's played with 52 Hearts and 52 Spades.

 Spider Solitaire is said to have gotten its name from the fact that spiders have 8 legs and the game has 8 foundations.

 The computerized version became very popular following its inclusion into Microsoft's Windows 98 Plus.
 It's still one of the most played solitaire games today.

 The goal of Spider Solitaire is to build all 8 ordered suits from King down to Ace in the Tableau, each ordered suit is automatically sent to a foundation as it's completed.

 In effect, the goal is to empty the Tableau of all cards.

 Spider Solitaire is played with two decks of standard playing cards, for a total of 104 cards.

 When the game starts, a pile of 54 cards is dealt into each Tableau column, 6 into the leftmost 4 columns, and 5 into the remaining 6 columns.
 Only the top (bottom-most on-screen) card in each pile is face-up (visible) while all the rest are face-down (hidden or invisible).
 The remaining 50 cards are sent to the Stock.